tj/ngen/Readme.md

 ## NPM Templates

  It is possible to install additional templates by using npm.
 You can install community templates or create your own by adding them to your local npm registry.

- After installing the template you can use the -n or --npm flag to let ngen know to use the npm package as a template.
-As a convension the npm package are named with ngen then the template name for example a connect based template would be named ngen-connect.
+ After installing the template, you can use the -n or --npm flag to specify the npm package as a template.
+As a convention, the npm packages should be named with ngen- then the name for example, a connect based template would be named ngen-connect.

+ Lets make a new template, starting by creating a directory containing index.js and a sub folder named content.
+The index.js defines the variables used to substitute when building the template.
+The content folder contains a skeleton copy of the files.

+ ngen substitutes anything following the format of "{{token}}" where token is any one of the variables in the index.js file.
+Both file names and the file content will be updated.
+So if, you have a file name {{name}}.test.js and name = foo ngen will output a file named foo.test.js.
+Finally if, the file contains "var name = '{{name}}';" it will be updated to "var name = 'foo';"

+ The index.js is a list of exported variables with related prompts.
+The cli uses this file to generate the prompts to get the values for the substation.
+For example, the name variable will use the prompt "Enter your name: "

+     exports.variables = {
+       project: 'Project name: '
+       , name: 'Enter your name: '
+       , email: 'Enter your email: '
+       , description: 'Project description: '
+     };

 required template structure:

      ./index.js
      ./package.json
      ./content/

+example file substitution:

+     ./content/{{name}}.test.js

 ## License